Sonofendor/SimpleDataCatalog/README.md

 ## Database Support
 ### Backend
-Tested on latest versions available as Docker containers for PostgreSQL and MySQL.
+Tested on latest versions available as Docker containers for PostgreSQL.
 During development SQLite is used, which is also an option for simplified deployments.

 ### Sources